stevana/hot-swapping-state-machines2/README.md

 (>>>) :: T s a b -> T s b c -> T s a c f >>> g = g `Compose` f
 ```

-(The initiated might recognise that this is an instance of `Category` and
-partially an instance of `Cocartesian`, plus some extras.
-In a "real"
-implementation we would want this datatype to be an instance of `Cocartesian`
-instance as well as `Cartesian`.)

 ### Example